jadf9010/SSH-key-connecting-bitbucket/README.md

 - cd ~/.ssh
 - ls

--config			-id_rsa.pub		-user-Bitbucket.pub
+-config			id_rsa.pub		user-Bitbucket.pub

--id_rsa			-user-Bitbucket	-key_backup
+-id_rsa			user-Bitbucket	key_backup

 Using SSH keys to allow access to Bitbucket Server repositories To get the SSH key to work with your build, or other, system, you need to: